OverviewPunta A Biciartula

 Huts: Gite d’Etape “du Col de Bavella”, Gite d’Etape “Les Aiguilles de Bavella”

 A jewel showing pure “Bavella” orange granite.
 The first five pitches are sustained on 6a, 6a+.
 Starting point is near a characteristic tree below a steep slab sormounted by some enormous orange ”tafoni”.

-the superb “tafoni” leads to a belay below another huge orange “tafone”.6a+
+the superb “tafone” leads to a belay below another huge orange “tafone”.6a+

-4 – Climb straightly the “tafone” overhanging the stance, then “a tafoni and slabs’ system” with very pleasant climb.
-Belay below the unpteenth “tafaone” 6a.
+P4 – Climb straightly the “tafone” overhanging the stance, then “a tafoni and slabs’ system” with very pleasant climb.
+Belay below another “tafone”.
+6a.

-Descent: 25 mt. abseil along small NW face – in opposite side from ascent route.
+Descent: one 25 mt. abseil along the small NW face – in the opposite side to the ascent route.
 Reach a little saddle.
-Scramble down the rocky vegetated East gully, to the second abseil equipped belay.
+Scramble down the rocky and vegetated East gully, to the second abseil equipped belay.
 30 mt. abseil.
-Third 15 mt. abseil along some block leads to the bottom of the gully situated on the left-hand side – facing out – of the cliff.
+The third 15 mt. abseil down some block leads to the bottom of the gully situated on the right-hand side – facing out – of the cliff.